-On Veterans’ Day this year, Jessica Dudley will be thinking a lot about someone she’s never met.
+On Veterans’ Day this year, Jessica Dudley will think a lot about someone she’s never met.
 An Army Veteran she’d searched for her whole life.

 “I’m very proud of him.
 I think he’s my hero,” she said.
 “Even though I never had the chance to know him.
 I feel very close to him.
 I feel his presence.”

-For almost 50 years she searched for her father, a man she’d never known.
+For almost 50 years, she searched for her father, a man she’d never known.
 She didn’t even have his name.
 Born in Cam Ranh Bay in 1972, Jessica had a Cambodian mother and a father who was a US soldier.
-The only thing her mother told her about him was that he was white, had a brace on one of his knees, and his name was “Lee.”
+Her mother only told her about him that he was white, had a brace on one of his knees, and his name was “Lee.”
 Her mom told Jessica that he’d wanted to take them to the United States, but Jessica’s mom didn’t want to go.

 It wasn’t easy growing up in Vietnam as an Amerasian kid.
 Her mother sent her off to live with a distant relative in Trà Vinh, a city far to the south.
 On top of that, she went blind when she was very young, adding to all the things that set her apart from everyone else around her.